stjordanis/preview-feedback/README.md

 # Welcome to Observable's Preview Feedback Repo

-We appreciate you taking the time to give us feedback on your experience with unreleased features.
+We appreciate you taking the time to give us feedback on your experience with Observable collaboration features.

 Thank you!